xmos/lib_audio_dsp/doc/04_run_time_control_guide/control_interface_walkthrough.rst

 each parameter along with its type and name can be found in the :ref:`dsp_stages_section` section in the DSP components document.
 For volume control, there is a command named `CMD_VOLUME_CONTROL_TARGET_GAIN` that can be updated at run time to set the volume.
-This command is defined in the generated header file "cmds.h" which will be placed into the build directory at "src.autogen/common/cmds.h". "cmds.h" contains all the command IDs for all the stage types that CMake found.
+This command is defined in the generated header file `cmds.h` which will be placed into the build directory at `src.autogen/common/cmds.h`. `cmds.h` contains all the command IDs for all the stage types that CMake found.

 It is also possible to see the available control parameters, along with the values they will be set to, while